AfonsoVilalonga/TorKameleon/README.md

 ### WebRTC Config Files
 The WebRTC-based configuration files can be accessed via the folders ```PT/WebRTC/Bridge/public/config``` or ```PT/WebRTC/Client/public/config```.
 There is also a Signaling server that can be configured at ```PT/WebRTC/Signalling/config```.

+The first configures the WebRTC-based web application in receiver mode (the web application that receives and accepts all incoming WebRTC connections to a TorKameleon Tor Bridge or TorKameleon Proxy).
+There are three configurable fields in the configuration file:

+* ```window.webrtc```: is used to specify the IP and credentials of the TURN and STUN server and whether to use a TURN server (by adding in the second line ```iceTransportPolicy: 'relay',```);

 ### TorKameleon Core Config Files